justanothercell/aeonetica/.github/README.md

 - sending spontaneous events which are more important immediately
 - considering grouping data to ease network load
-(use a "ModsData" packet that just groups a few until its full and then a second is used, ideally we only ever need one on schduled updates)
+(use a "ModsData" packet that just groups a few until its full and then a second is used, ideally we only ever need one on scheduled updates)